How to Remove Static Cling from Clothes

 If you’d prefer to deal with static cling after the laundry is dried, you can try this spray-on product.
 It claims to “instantly eliminate and prevent static cling.”
 It works remarkably well in my limited experience with the product.
 The only problem is that you must use it to address each article of clothing, rather than dealing with the entire load of clingy clothes at once.

 Drying your clothes on the clothes line (or inside drying rack) practically eliminates the problem altogether.
-It is rare that any item I line dry has the The Cling.
+It is rare that any item I line dry has the static cling.
 Just another reason to line dry your clothing items instead of tumbling them in the dryer!

 Lots of Mama’s Laundry Talk readers swear by white vinegar as a fabric softener.
 For loads of laundry that are mostly cottons (bed sheets, towels, jeans) I use vinegar faithfully.
 But for those loads where fleece or polyester is involved, I need something with a little more punch.
 I do love that it is inexpensive and chemical-free.

 So how do you get rid of static cling?
 Any of the above recommendations?
-Or do you have your own secret weapon against The Cling?
+Or do you have your own secret weapon against static cling?
 Do tell.

 I use vinegar as fabric softener and the blue plastic dryer balls in the dryer.
 We don’t have static problems.